pascalpepe/django-minipages/README.md

 ## License

-This project is licensed under the `Apache License 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.
+This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).